exis-io/exis-io.github.io/pages/tour/Riffle.md

     print(name)
 }

-# Expose the function to the outside world under the name "add"
+# Expose the function to the outside world under the name "echo"
 subscribe("echo", echo)
 ```

 ```
 # App 4:

-# Publish some content
+# Publish some content to "echo"
 publish("echo", "Hello!")

 # Apps 1, 2, and 3 print: